Ramasubramanian/ramasubramanian.github.io/posts/disrupted.md

 All students are given mobile phones to receive alerts, Mad & Hundred are eagerly awaiting the first wave of alerts for the past 5 hours to no avail.

-They then call their production support to identify an issue with a firewall configuration due to which all notifications generated are blocked from reaching the student mobile phones.
+They then call their production support to identify an issue with a firewall configuration due to which all notifications generated by the system are blocked from reaching the student mobile phones.

 They resolve the issue at evening and all of a sudden the entire school is resonating with mobile phone alerts where each student is receiving 100s of alert messages.
 There is chaos and headache all over.
 The senior overengineers analyse the root cause to find that they have implemented a smart retry mechanism which will keep re-sending alerts every N minutes until a positive response is received and due to the firewall issue this SMART retry system re-sent 100s of notifications for each student.
 Finally they had to disable the SMART system to avoid flooding of notifications.